-Teofimo Lopez is the new undisputed lightweight champion after a superb display in the first half of the fight nullified Vasyl Lomachenko.
+Teofimo Lopez is the new lightweight champion after a superb display in the first half of the fight nullified Vasyl Lomachenko.

 Following a fourteen-month layoff, Lomachenko struggled to get going and pretty much hardly landed a blow on Lopez through six or seven rounds.

 The Ukrainian came to life in round eight, but by then, it was much too late.
 Lopez fought fire with fire towards the end to secure the victory.

 At 23 years old, Lopez looks to be the sport’s future and may choose to move up in weight before too long.

 Scores of 119-109 and 117-111 were maybe a little flattering.
 Although 116-112 was exactly what WBN scored the contest.